Frequently Asked Questions

 We do offer private and cooperate events and can be found Here.
-We even rent out our Goats and Alpacas for weddings or other special events.
-For fundraisers, we allow your organization to buy the $15 Tickets, and then sell at a higher price for your organization.
+We even rent out our Goats and Alpacas for weddings or other special occasions.
+For fundraisers, we allow your organization to buy the $15 Tickets, and then sell at a higher price for your cause.

-April and Sarah can travel to your location for private goat yoga events, given there is an enclosed area to do so.
-The goats are also willing to travel out of state for Ellen Degeneres or other major network television shows.
+April and Sarah will go to your location for private goat yoga events within the metropolitan Phoenix area, and Tucson.
+Please go to our private events tab for details.
+The goats will only travel out of state for Ellen Degeneres and other major network television shows.

 Our goats are constantly having cute little babies, and there is no retirement age for our Yoga Goats, so we are continually growing our farm.
 We typically have 100 or more people in every class but have plenty of goats to go around!

 You can check into goat yoga with just the name that bought the ticket.
 If you’d like to give it to someone else, you can forward them your ticket, or give them the name you bought the ticket under!
 You do not need to print out your ticket.